laidlaw42/uon-referencing-guides/README.md

 - You can make changes to the style from the menu bar: `Edit` → `Output Styles` → `Edit Style`

-NOTE: details of the original author of the Hardvard_UON style are in the Comments and Limitations of the style.
+NOTE: details of the original author of the 'Hardvard_UON' style are in the 'Comments and Limitations' section of the style.
 The following are modifications I have made to align with the guides by [UoN](https://libguides.newcastle.edu.au/referencing/harvard) annd [Monash](https://guides.lib.monash.edu/c.php?g=219786&p=1454230):
 - Added or modified the templates for:
   - datasets